cmershon2/expense-tracker/README.md

-# expense-tracker
-A RESTful API service built on the Springboot framework to help track expenses.

 # Expense Tracker
 Expense Tracker is a simple web application that helps you track your expenses.
 It consists of a Spring Boot API backend and an HTML frontend.
 This project was a great introduction to building web applications using Spring Boot and HTML.